-1. Consider the control of the control -page lines Specifies the number of lines per page that UnForm should read from the input.
-Normally, UnForm will find form-feed characters to delimit pages.
-However, if the application simply prints even numbers of lines per page, this can be used to define that value so UnForm can properly parse the input stream.
-The rule file page command is normally used rather than this command line option, since different reports can have different page sizes.
-However, this option is useful when doing cross hair prints (the -x option) to properly parse individual pages. -paper paper -ps paper Specifies the paper size used by the printer.
-Valid values include letter, legal, ledger, executive, a3, and a4.
+-paper paper Specifies the paper size used by the printer.
+Valid values include letter, legal, -ps paper ledger, executive, a3, and a4.
 The default is letter.
-For a complete list, see the [paper] section of ufparam.txt.
-For Zebra printers, the paper setting is generally required, and is in the format widthxheight , where width and height are decimal numbers indicating width and height in inches of each label.
+For a complete list, see the r · r · r · · [paper] section of ufparam.txt.
+For Zebra printers, the paper setting is generally required, and is in the format widthxheight, where width and height are decimal numbers indicating width and height in inches of each label.
 3.25x5.5 , for example, would define a label size of 3.25 inches wide by 5.5 inches high.
 The default size is 4x6. -pc copies Causes UnForm to issue multiple copies of the report, page by page.
 If copies is less than 2, this option is ignored.
 This option and the "-c" option are mutually exclusive; also, rule sets can specify copy options that will override command line options. -pdfauthor "value" These options supply default values for the author, keywords, protect, subject, -pdfkeywords "value" and title commands, respectively.
-All options are used exclusively with PDF -pdfprotect "value" output. -pdfsubject "value" -pdftitle "value" -port n Specifies the port that the server is listening on, if other than the default of 2715.
+All options are used exclusively with PDF -pdfprotect "value" output. -pdfsubject "value" -pdftitle "value" -ping Queries the server, returning a 10-digit string (plus a newline), made up of 5 digits of total job licenses and 5 digits of job licenses in use at the time the connection is made.
+The -server and -port options are honored.
+On Windows, using uf71c.exe, the -o option and -e options are honored. -port n Specifies the port that the server is listening on, if other than the default of 27270.
 The -server line can also be used to specify the port, in the format server:port .
-The uf70c.ini file also can contain the default port to use in the absence of this option. -printblanks Causes UnForm to process blank pages the same as non-blank pages. -pb Normally, blank pages are suppressed. -prm "parameters" Provides the ability for the application to send parameters to UnForm on the command line.
+The uf71c.ini file also can contain the default port to use in the absence of this option. -printblanks Causes UnForm to process blank pages the same as non-blank pages. -pb Normally, blank pages are suppressed. -prm "parameters" Provides the ability for the application to send parameters to UnForm on the command line.
 This might be used, for instance, to pass a company number for use in a code block.
-The format for parameters is " parameter-1 = value - 1[;parameter-2=value-2;]" Any number of parameters can be specified within the limits imposed by the operating system for command line length.
+The format for parameters is " parameter-1=value- 1[;parameter-2=value-2;] " Any number of parameters can be specified within the limits imposed by the operating system for command line length.
 Each parameter becomes a global string in Business Basic (use the GBL() function to retrieve), and each is set to the value specified.
-Multiple parameters need to be delimited by semi-colons (;). -prm "company=01;name=Acme Paint", for example, would establish two global strings: company and name.
-These could be referenced within code blocks (prepage, precopy, etc.) as GBL("company") and GBL("name"). -quiet Forces the Windows version of uf70c to route any errors to the log file defined in uf70c.ini, or "uf70c.log" by default, and to any -e file named on the command line.
+Multiple parameters need to be delimited by semi-colons (;)prm "company=01;name=Acme Paint", for example, would establish two global strings: company and name.
+These could be referenced within code blocks • . (prepage, precopy, etc.) as GBL("company") and GBL("name"). -quiet Forces the Windows version of uf71c to route any errors to the log file defined in uf71c.ini, or "uf71c.log" by default, and to any -e file named on the command line.
 Without this option, errors are reported in message boxes.